switch-blade-stuff/sekhmet/spec.md

 ## Resources

 Resources are runtime types serialized into assets.
 Every resource asset has a tag with a `resource` key and value being the type of the resource.
-Every resource type must have the `sek::engine::attributes::serializable_resource` attribute associated with it.
+Every resource type must have the `sek::attributes::serializable_resource` attribute associated with it.
 This attribute is used to make the resource (de)serializable at runtime.

 ## Editor projects